 Sexual harassment can range from persistent offensive sexual jokes to inappropriate touching to posting offensive material on a bulletin board.
 Sexual harassment at work is a serious problem and can happen to both women and men.

 Both state and federal laws protect employees from sexual harassment at work.
 Sexual harassment is a form of sex discrimination under Title VII of the Civil Rights Act of 1964.
-While Title VII is the base level for sexual harassment claims, states have sexual harassment laws which may be even more strict.
+While Title VII is the base level for sexual harassment claims, states, including California, have sexual harassment laws which may be even more strict.
 Check the laws of your state for more information.

 Learn More about Los Angeles Sexual Harassment >>